 About us

-The Department of Intercultural Philosophy of Religion (former Christian Philosophy) represents the subject of Philosophy within the range of disciplines of the Faculty of Catholic Theology at the University of Vienna.
-Philosophy plays a major part in theological degree programs with a huge amount of compulsory subjects.
+The Department of Intercultural Philosophy of Religion (formerly Christian Philosophy) represents the subject of philosophy in the curriculum of the Faculty of Catholic Theology (KTF).
+The aim of research and teaching from a philosophical perspective is

 Excerpt from the "Development plan 2020" of the Faculty of Catholic Theology: